cantart/fastapi-di-demo/README.md

 This is a demo FastAPI application showcasing dependency injection using [dependency-injector](https://python-dependency-injector.ets-labs.org/).

+In this demo, I will try to illustrate that how we can inject dependencies into FastAPI apps with different dependency injection containers.

 ## A brief Introduction to Dependency Injection
 Let's say we have a component (or class) that depends on another component, such as a database connection.